 The operational support systems (OSS) and Business support systems (BSS) are often interchangeably used in the industry.
 Both are essentially systems for provisioning customer service to telecom operating companies.
-However there is a thin line of difference between the two.
+However, there is a thin line of difference between the two.
 Let’s first understand both.

 The purpose of OSS is basically to generate and maintain data regarding the status of facilitates and network provisioning to the customers.

 At every level of an operating system, there are separate management systems which are customized and configured according to the vendor.
 All of these distinct systems for different vendors together constitute OSS.
 The OSS solution also has inbuilt ability to highlight inconsistencies, errors, faults and also helps in identifying its causes.
-Most OSS billing software have the ability to automatically rectify, once the instructions for rectification are fed.
-Usually the technical staff of the company manages OSS and monitors its functioning.
+Most OSS billing software has the ability to automatically rectify, once the instructions for rectification are fed.
+Usually, the technical staff of the company manages OSS and monitors its functioning.

 The purpose of BSS is to deal directly with the customers and the consequent revenue stream generated through this customer interaction.
 BSS solution helps in customer care, order management, service/product delivery management etc.